palday/BoxCox.jl/docs/src/mixed-models.md

 If we use the full Box-Cox formula, then the sign of the effect in our transformed and untransformed model remains the same.
 While useful at times, speed has a natural interpretation and so we instead use the power relation, which is the actual key component, without normalization.

+## Fitting a model to the transormed response

 ```@example Mixed
 model_bc = fit(MixedModel,
                @formula(1 / reaction ~ 1 + days + (1 + days | subj)),